-People who combine Librium with other drugs are more likely to experience adverse side effects, such as respiratory depression, blackouts and extreme sedation.
+People who struggle with Librium addiction and abuse and choose to combine Librium with other drugs are more likely to experience adverse side effects, such as respiratory depression, blackouts, and extreme sedation.
 Mixing Librium with other drugs also increases the chance of overdose, which can be fatal.

 Librium Abuse Statistics

 US doctors write more than 50 million prescriptions each year for Benzos, including Librium.

 Approximately 11-15% of Americans have a bottle of Benzos in their medicine cabinet, according to the American Psychiatric Association.

 In 2011, Benzodiazepines were involved in 31% of Opioid-Analgesic overdose deaths.
 In 1999, Benzos only accounted for 13% of these deaths.

 Librium addiction and abuse can be difficult to beat, but you don’t have to do it on your own.
-Addiction professionals are available to help all across the country.
-Please contact a dedicated treatment specialist for help finding a treatment center that’s right for you.
+Treatment providers are available to help all across the country.
+For more information on Librium addiction treatment, contact a treatment provider today.